Technologicat/mcpyrate/quasiquotes.md

 because Lisps are homoiconic; i.e. there's not much of a difference between source code and its AST representation.

-In Python, as was pioneered by MacroPy, quasiquoting is a way to write ASTs using the standard surface syntax of Python.
+In Python, as was pioneered by `macropy`, quasiquoting is a way to write ASTs using the standard surface syntax of Python.
 This works surprisingly well, although sometimes you, the macro writer, will have to do small old-fashioned AST edits to the resulting AST, because some things that would be sensible as